felixhorger/diabetes/README.md

-# diabetes - Siemens MRI raw data reader
+# Twix Eater - Siemens MRI Raw Data Reader

-Can eat twix more rapidely than anyone else.
+Can eat twix more rapidely than anyone else, even Augustus Gloop.

-I'd like a ~~friendly~~ discussion with the person who came up with the protocol structure.
+I'd like a discussion with the person who came up with the protocol structure.